RSV or Respiratory Syncytial Virus

 The symptoms of RSV

 are similar to the common cold, including fever (low fever in most cases), coughing, and sneezing.
-Parents should look out for the signs and symptoms of RSV infection, including:
+Parents should look out for the signs and symptoms of severe RSV infection, including:

 - Shortness of breath